 1. Defining your song: Based on your ideas from the prelab, and any feedback you received, create the representation for your song by creating any data structures and defining a few notes.
-Your song should be at least 16 notes long, and use at least two different durations of notes.
-See the section Defining Notes and Songs for details on defining notes.
+Your song should be at least 16 notes long, and should be composed of notes of at least four different frequencies and two different durations.
+See the section Defining Notes in C for details on defining notes.